Blog Home / Compliance / Mastering the Art of Financial Protection: Finance Teams Cybersecurity Responsibilities

 Impact of Data Breaches

-Data breaches can have a profound impact on financial institutions.
-Financial losses, reputational damage, and legal ramifications are just a few of the consequences your team may face.
-One of the most notable examples is the 2017 Equifax data breach, which affected 147 million customers and resulted in costs up to $700 million due to cybersecurity failures (UpGuard Blog).
+Data breaches can have a profound impact on financial institutions, resulting in severe and lasting consequences for your team and the organization as a whole.
+Financial losses, reputational damage, and significant legal ramifications are just a few of the consequences your team may face (UpGuard Blog).

 Phishing attacks in the financial sector increased by 22% in the first six months of 2021 compared to the same period in 2020.
 Additionally, attacks targeting financial apps surged by 38% in the same timeframe (UpGuard).
 This underscores the growing threat landscape that your finance team must navigate.